-Pledges are recorded as revenue in the year they are received unless they contain a conditional promise to give.
+Promises to give are recorded as revenue in the year they are received unless they are conditional promises to give.
 Conditional promises to give are not included as revenue until the conditions have been substantially met.
-Pledges receivable that are expected to be collected within one year are recorded at net realizable value.
+Promises to give that are expected to be collected within one year are recorded at net realizable value.
 Amounts that are expected to be collected in future years are discounted to estimate the present value of future cash flows, if material.